Our economic development team is just a call or email away.

 Kristie is a lifelong Vermonter who owns property tended by two prior generations of her family.
 She enjoys spending time with her family, gardening, cooking and entertaining, and admiring her home’s mountain and sunset views.

 Katie’s primary responsibility is to help businesses export their products — or learn how to export their products if they aren’t already doing so — and succeed in international markets.

 Katie’s favorite thing to do is network and meet people from all different walks of life.
 She was born and raised in Vermont, attended college at Norwich University, and now raises her family in Orange County.
 She loves the people, friendliness, and the community lifestyle of her home state.

-Shelley is in charge of maintaining the economic development website, handling all of the department’s social media engagement, and project managing other special assignments as they come up.
+Shelley is in charge of maintaining the economic development website, handling all of the department’s social media engagement, and project managing other special assignments.
 Always eager to work with new people, both in and outside the state, Shelley loves the varied nature of her work; and as someone who has lived in Vermont her whole life, she has extensive knowledge of the Vermont business community.
-When not at work, Shelley loves running and spending time with her daughter.
+When not at work, Shelley is an avid runner and spending time with her daughter Chloe.

 As Director of Financial Services, Ian advises the Governor and Secretary of Commerce on new legislation and policy recommendations to enhance Vermont’s leadership as the premier on-shore captive insurance domicile.
 Davis is the chief marketing and business development professional for the State of Vermont’s captive insurance industry, working closely with the Department of Financial Regulation and the Vermont Captive Insurance Association to strengthen our reputation as the Gold Standard.
 Ian is passionate about making his home state the best place to do business and live life.
 In his spare time, Ian is an active member of the UVM alumni community, an avid skier, golfer, and club soccer player.